danieljprice/splash/docs/settings.rst

 Plotting data in physical units
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Data can be plotted in physical units by turning on the “use physical
+Data can be plotted in physical units by turning on the ``use physical
-units” option in the :ref:`sec:menu-d`.
+units`` option in the :ref:`sec:menu-d`.
 The settings for transforming the
-data into physical units may be changed via the “change physical unit
+data into physical units may be changed via the ``change physical unit
-settings” option in the :ref:`sec:menu-d`. (see :ref:`sec:changingunits`)
+settings`` option in the :ref:`sec:menu-d`. (see :ref:`sec:changingunits`)

 For some data reads (sphNG, srosph) the scalings required to transform
 the data into physical units are read from the dump file.
 These are used